posener/orm/README.md

 Here are the strengths of `orm` in comparison to other ORM libraries for Go.

-> Just to make clear: [GORM](http://jinzhu.me/gorm/) is a mature, widely used, heavily debugged, favorable, and very recommended to use. `orm` is in **proof of concept** stage.
+> Just to clearify: [GORM](http://jinzhu.me/gorm/) is a mature, widely used, heavily debugged, favorable, and very recommended to use. `orm` is in **proof of concept** stage.

 |     | `orm` | [GORM](http://jinzhu.me/gorm/) |